Magnesiacore Projects Gallery (email us your project photos)

 Non-combustible hotel construction application: A hotel roof structure made with engineered metal framing and metal deck with non-combustible 15mm (~5/8") magnesiacore applied over it with self-countersink screws.
 Asphalt shingles are applied to magnesiacore using crown roofing staples (like those used on plywood).
 Plywood was not permitted in thenon-combustible roof structure, as in new multi story hotels.

-Working in extreme cold from -10 to -25 makes wet plastering risky.
-With heat or chemically cured wet material to prevent freezing result are often unknown.
-Magnesiacore and screws make cold temperatures irrelevant to a stucco base that is perfectly smooth and uniform with consistent quality regardless of working temperature.
-Exterior decorative coating spray applied or rolled on without plaster base coat.
-Self countersunk screws for flexible fasteners.
-Natural true corners without metal trim to risk rust and weaken the system.
-Installed in a ratio of three day's labour (when using magnesiacore dry panels) instead of three weeks to do wet plastering.
-Perfect stucco renderings without plaster trowel marks, undulations and uncertainty in the curing of any wet applied plaster.
+Working in extreme cold from -10C to -25C makes using wet plaster risky.
+Chemically cured or heated wet plaster avoids freezing but can give unpredictable results.
+Magnesiacore applied with screws make cold temperatures irrelevant to making a good stucco base.
+Perfectly smooth, uniform and consistent quality regardless of working temperatures.
+Exterior texture coating spray-applied or rolled-on.
+Self-countersunk screws for flexible fasteners.
+Natural corners without metal trim to risk rust that weakens the system.
+Installed in a ratio of three day's worth of labor (when using magnesiacore dry panels) instead of three weeks to do wet plastering.
+Perfect stucco rendering without plaster trowel marks, undulation and uncertainty of wet plaster.